cardano-foundation/developer-portal/docs/get-started/koios.md

 ## Participating as instance provider

 There will always be an audience who might want to run everything locally instead of relying on any external connection.
-Typically, these would be heavy users of the API (explorers/wallet providers/marketplaces), who'd like to override default API limits, have customisation requirements, remove latency hops OR enthusiasts who'd like to contribute back and add to the stregth of the API layer.
+Typically, these would be heavy users of the API (explorers/wallet providers/marketplaces), who'd like to override default API limits, have customisation requirements, remove latency hops OR enthusiasts who'd like to contribute back and add to the strength of the API layer.

-For this audience, we've tried to leverage existing widely adopted `guild-operators` suite to build simpler scripts that'd allow you to create a gRest instance.
-This independent gRest instance will give you 100% of features and compatibility with the API documentation hosted on api.koios.rest (assuming it's built from latest `koios` tags).
+For this audience, we've tried to leverage the existing widely adopted `guild-operators` suite to build simpler scripts that'd allow you to create a gRest instance.
+This independent gRest instance will give you 100% of features and compatibility with the API documentation hosted on api.koios.rest (assuming it's built from the latest `koios` tags).

 ### Infrastructure Sizing

-Most of the infrastructure sizing at the moment is dependent on sizing of `cardano-node`, `cardano-db-sync` and `postgres`, and their consumption is different depending on network you connect to.
+Most of the infrastructure sizing at the moment is dependent on sizing of `cardano-node`, `cardano-db-sync` and `postgres`, and their consumption is different depending on the network you connect to.
 You can find the official `cardano-db-sync` documentation for system requirements [here](https://github.com/input-output-hk/cardano-db-sync#system-requirements).
-But as a basic recommendation, if you're running a typical dbsync+node+postgres instance, we would recommend you to go for 64GB RAM for Mainnet, 16GB for Testnet and 8GB for Guildnet.
+But as a basic recommendation, if you're running a typical dbsync+node+postgres instance, we would recommend you to go for 64GB RAM for Mainnet, 16GB for Testnet and 8GB for Guildnet (this is true as of May 2022, we intend to update this page if/when this is no longer sufficient).

 :::note

-While we understand that a lot of modern cloud architects would like to split the services and distribute hardware physically, please note that `cardano-db-sync` and `postgres` should *NOT* be split (unless you really understand and heavily tune your infrastructure and setup accordingly), and often results in terrible experience.
+While we understand that a lot of modern cloud architects would like to split the services and distribute hardware physically, please note that `cardano-db-sync` and `postgres` should *NOT* be split (unless you really understand and heavily tune your infrastructure and setup accordingly), and doing so often results in a terrible experience.
 You're free to split PostgREST and HAProxy into microservices, but you'd need to adapt scripts accordingly.
 You'd only want to do that once you're fully familiar with the deployment.
-It is also why we have for now paused the work for docker branch for now.
+It is also why we have for now paused the work for the docker branch.

 :::